jfischoff/port-utils/EventHandlerPattern.md

       }
 ```

-By observing the rate of the metrics we would be able to conclude if `wait` was stuck in the `connect` call (as could happen if the socket was bound to the port but not listening) or if it was failing to connect over and over again.
+By observing the rate of the metrics we would be able to conclude if `wait` was stuck in the `connect` call or if it was failing to connect over and over again.

 We could also use the Event Handlers for logging by creating a record like: